winer156/obamify-light/README.md

 # Installations

 Install the latest version in [releases](https://github.com/Spu7Nix/obamify/releases).
 Unzip and run the .exe file inside!
+**Note for macOS users:**
+Run 'xattr -C <path/to/app.app>' in your terminal to remove the damaged app warning.
 ### Building from source

 1. Install [Rust](https://www.rust-lang.org/tools/install)